 UK

-It is clear that Katherine Fauvre really cares about people and helping them accurately type.
-So I took her test at https://enneagramtritypetest.com and it was dead on!
+It is clear that Katherine Fauvre really cares about people and helps them accurately type.
+So I took her test at https://enneagramtritypetest.com, and it was dead on!

 -